Subhashish-Mishra/flutter_ios_deploy_actions/README.md

 copy and add the output to secret `APPSTORE_API_KEY_BASE64`

-## Store other values to the github secrets

-#### Distribution Certificate password

-Copy and store the Distribution Certificate password to `P12_PASSWORD`

 #### IssuerID

 Copy and store the App store connect api key IssuerID to `APPSTORE_API_ISSUER_ID`

 #### App store connect api key ID

-Copy and store the App store connect api key ID which look like 123456WXYZ to `APPSTORE_API_KEY`
+Copy and store the App store connect api key ID which look like 123456WXYZ to `APPSTORE_API_KEY_ID`

 #### Keychain password